-Course description: This course will provide an overview of biosecurity, with special emphasis on bioterrorism, preparedness, emergency response, risk assessment, and management of zoonotic and foreign animal disease outbreaks.
-The regulations and regulatory agencies involved in preventing and controlling foreign animal and zoonotic diseases will also be presented in this section.
+Course description: This course will provide an overview of environmental health issues related to human and animal interactions and animal agriculture.
+Topics will include water and air quality, waste management, occupational safety, and environmental toxicology.
 This course is appropriate for graduate or professional students in public health and other health sciences.